Abuse and Neglect

-No examination carried out under section 53 shall include an internal examination of the genitals or anus, unless the doctor believes the child or young person may have been subjected to recent physical or sexual abuse and the child or young person consents to examination.
-The need for the child or young person's consent is waived in cases where the child or young person is too young to consent.
+No examination under section 53 shall include an internal examination of the genitals or anus, unless the doctor believes the child or young person may have been subjected to recent physical or sexual abuse and the child or young person consents to examination.
+The need for their consent is waived in cases where the child or young person is too young to consent.

 Examinations of the genitals or anus carried out under section 53 of the CYP&F Act may not be carried out under General Anaesthetic.

 A child is entitled to nominate, and to have a supportive adult

 to be present during a medical examination.
 [CYP&F Act 1989

 The Court may impose conditions regarding medical examination that must be complied with.